 Advice for Broken Dentures

 Even if you take excellent care of your dentures, they can still become damaged.
 The fragile nature of the materials, combined with the wear and tear of everyday use, makes them susceptible to damage.
 There are many ways that a denture can be damaged.
-With frequent handling, there is a high risk of dropping your denture onto a hard surface, and with all that chewing, talking and even temperature changes, a denture is under constant strain.
+With frequent handling, there is a high risk of dropping your denture onto a hard surface.
+With all that chewing, talking, and even temperature changes, a denture is under constant strain.

 How to minimise breakages

 Always handle your dentures with care, but as a precaution, lay a folded towel down or half fill the sink with water before you remove your dentures.
-This provides a soft landing in case you do drop them.
-But if your denture does drop and break, don’t worry as it’s very likely it can be repaired, and that’s where we come in.
+This provides a soft landing if you drop them.
+But if your denture does drop and break, don’t worry, as it’s likely it can be repaired, and that’s where we come in.